awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 If you are registering targets by instance ID, you can use your load balancer with an Auto Scaling group\.
 After you attach a target group to an Auto Scaling group, Auto Scaling registers your targets with the target group for you when it launches them\.
 For more information, see [Attaching a Load Balancer to Your Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/attach-load-balancer-asg.html) in the *Amazon EC2 Auto Scaling User Guide*\.

+**Limits**
++ You cannot register the IP addresses of another Application Load Balancer in the same VPC\.
+If the other Application Load Balancer is in a peered VPC, you can register its IP addresses\.

 ## Target Group Attributes<a name="target-group-attributes"></a>

 The following target group attributes are supported if the target group type is `instance` or `ip`: